Are you an adviser? Go to Unbiased Pro

 You can also set up a SIPP alongside your workplace pension.
 A SIPP has all the tax relief benefits of a workplace pension and gives you control over how your pension is invested.

-The money purchase annual allowance (MPAA) limits the amount you can contribute to your pensions if you've started accessing them.
-For 2024/25, the MPAA is £10,000.
+For 2026/27, the MPAA is £10,000.
 This is crucial for those who have already begun drawing from their pension and want to continue contributing.

 There are annual contribution limits across all pensions combined (including SIPPs and workplace pensions).
-For the 2024/25 tax year, the annual allowance is £60,000, and exceeding this can lead to tax charges.
-Also, the Lifetime Allowance (LTA) was abolished in April 2024, but further changes could occur, so this should be kept in mind.
+For the 2026/27 tax year, the annual allowance is £60,000, and exceeding this can lead to significant tax charges, so it is vital to track all contributions across workplace and personal schemes.

 Find the best SIPP providers here.

-3. Consider stocks and shares
+3. How to invest in stocks and shares in your 40s

 Thinking about investing in stocks and shares?